abhx7/CS6350-Computer-Vision-TPA/README.md

    The training files for this are in the lab system in the folder TPA2_Reva.
 The colab notebook uses the trained model.

-   Github repo for reference: https://github.com/neuraloperator/neuraloperator/tree/main/doc
+   Github repo for reference: https://github.com/neuraloperator/neuraloperator/tree/main/doc Required dependency installation commands included in the notebook.

    ## 7. Running `Evaluation_KITTI_FastACVNet.ipynb`